 May 2022, Mississippi’s portals to license medical cannabis businesses opened.
 Just shy of a week old, Mississippi's medical cannabis portal has more than 1,800 people already registered to apply for medical cannabis licenses.

 April 21, 2022, legal adult-use cannabis sales begin in New Jersey.
 An overwhelming number of people have voted to have access to adult-use cannabis in New Jersey.
 People 21 years and older will be legally allowed to purchase cannabis products in New Jersey without a medical card.

 April 7, 2022, Lisa N. Sacco, Coordinator Analyst for the Congressional Research Service, publishes CRS Report R44782, The Evolution of Marijuana as a Controlled Substance and the Federal-State Policy Gap.
 The report addresses how a majority of states have legalized some form of cannabis while the plant remains federally illegal, and seeks to make a case to Congress to remove cannabis from Schedule I.

 April 1, 2022, legal adult-use cannabis sales begin in New Mexico.
+On April 1, 2022, adult-use cannabis sales began in New mexico.
 Persons aged 21 and older are now legally allowed to purchase cannabis products in New Mexico.